How to Make a Grab & Go Bag and What's Included

 Money

 Each family should have some cash on hand if evacuation is needed.
-How much is up to you but the recommendation is $100 to $250.
+How much is up to you, but the recommendation is $100 to $250.
 It is ultimately up to you and your family to decide how to distribute the money.
 Some people may prefer to have one person carry all the money, while others may prefer to distribute it among all the grab & go bags.
 It’s important to consider factors such as the age and responsibility of the family members, as well as the potential risks and benefits of each approach.

-Tip: Unless you feel otherwise, kids don't need to know there is money stored anywhere in your grab & go bags.
+Tip: Unless you feel otherwise, kids don't need to know that there is money stored anywhere in your grab & go bag.
 The fewer people that know, the better.
 You can also leave a note inside of your grab & go bag, on top of all contents, reminding yourself to grab the money before you leave...but don't forget it.

 Grab & Go Bag

 Every grab & go bag includes the core essentials listed above.
 Beyond this, some family members will have specific needs for additional items to be added to their bag as well.
+Here are some suggestions - modify for you and your family's specific needs.

 Elderly